-If you want to get faster internet at home, you must consider changing your wifi router.
-There are a lot of routers out in the market but you have 2 great options: dual-band and tri-band routers.
+If you want to get faster internet at home, you must consider upgrading your Wi-Fi router.
+There’s a vast selection of routers available, but today, we’ll zero in on 2 great options: dual-band and tri-band routers

 Dual-band routers have faster speeds and can support 2.4GHz and 5GHz frequencies.
 Tri-band routers can also do the same thing, but they have an additional 5GHz band that is really great if you have multiple streaming devices running in the house.